MerosCrypto/Meros/docs/Protocol/Consensus.md

 - signature: BLS Signature of the object.
 In the case of a SignedMeritRemoval, this is the aggregate signature of element1 and element2, unless element1 was already archived on the Blockchain, in which case it's the signature of element2.

 Their message lengths are their non-"Signed" message length plus 96 bytes; the 96-byte signature which is appended to the end of the serialized non-"Signed" version.

-### SignedVerificationPacket

-`SignedVerificationPacket` is the same as the other `Signed` messages, except for two differences.
-The first is the signature is the aggregate signature of every Verification in the packet.
-The second is this message is disabled.

-This message is meant for Merit Holders to be able to create already aggregated Verifications on a subnet before publishing to the rest of the network.
-As there's not yet a protocol to coordinate this, this message offers little benefit along with a high amount of codebase complexity.
-The header byte is effectively reserved until `SignedVerificationPacket` can be used as intended, at which point `SignedVerification` will be disabled.

 ### Violations in Meros